kyleschmolze/plastic-disco/README.md

 rake db:migrate
 ```

-Then run the server with `puma`, and head to `localhost:3000` to see it go up!
+Then run the server with `rails server`, and head to `localhost:3000` to see it!
 You should be able to log in using Google Oauth, which will create a User in your database.
 You're up and running!

 ## Where is all the data coming from?

 Ok, so it's kind of crazy.
 My apologies.
 But it works, and it's free :D

+### Huh?

 First, we import event data directly from Ultianalytics.
 We save a copy of everything into our Event model, where the `kind` column can be one of `["Game", "Point", "Play"]`.
 We get timestamps for each one, which go into the `starts_at` and `ends_at` columns (plays don't have end times, though, they just happen at a specific moment).